-Harry D. Wicks, the contractor, arrested a few days ago for shooting an Italian workman at Olean and later discharged on the grounds that the shooting was justifiable, was rearrested Friday afternoon.
+Harry D. Wicks, the contractor, arrested a few days ago for shootlight in his outing.
+Of the six bears | ing an Italian workman at Olean and later discharged on the grounds that the shooting was justifiable, was rear rested Friday afternoon.
 He was held in \$1,000 ball for a hearing.
 John B. Ancheppa of Buffalo, Italian vice consul, arrived here for the purpose of seeing that no injustice was done the Italians.
-Gueseppe, the Italian shot by Superintendent Wicks and at first reported to be dead, is still an 'e.
-His condition is critical.
+Gueseppe, the Italian shot by Superintendent Wicks and at first reported to be dead, is still an 'e His condition is critical

 Death of General FitzHugh Lee.
 General FitzHugh Lee of Virginia died at the Providence hospital in Washington Friday night as the resuit of an attack of apoplexy and paralysis with which he was stricken early in the morning while traveling by rail from Boston to Washington.
-General Lee had been active lately in forwarding work on the coming Jamestown exposition, and appeared Wednesday before the Massachusetts legislature in behalf of that enter-
+General Lee had been active lately in forwarding work on the coming

+Jamestown exposition, and appeared Wednesday before the Massachusetts legislature in behalf of that enter-

 Pulled Heavy Train 83 Miles an Hour.
-At Schenectady, in the presence a party of visiting officials from the New York, New Haven and Hartford and Northern Pacific Rallroad companies, the electric locomotive, recently built for the New York Central terminal service between Croton and New York broke all its previous records by attaining a speed of 83 miles an hour pulling a heavy
+At Schenectady, in the presence of a party of visiting officials from the New York, New Haven and Hartford and Northern Pacific Railroad companies, the electric locomotive, recently built for the New York Central terminal service between Croton and New York broke all its previous records by attaining a speed of 83 miles an hour pulling a heavy train.

-George J. Gould Resigns,
+George J. Gould Resigns.

-George J. Gould has resigned from the directorate of the Union Pacific.
-It was said of Mr. Gould's resignation from the Union Pacific directory that he had been elected on the distinct understanding between him and the controlling interests in Union Pacific that he would resign from the directory if he decided at any time to build the Western Pacific.
+George J. Gould has resigned from the directorate of the Union Pacific It was said of Mr. Gould's resigna tion from the Union Pacific directory that he had been elected on the dis tinct understanding between him and the controlling interests in Union Pacific that he would resign from the directory if he decided at any time to build the Western Pacific.